atharva-18/Object-Detection-API/README.md

     $ python3 manage.py runserver
 ```

-The website is hosted at - https://object-detection-yolo.herokuapp.com/detect/
+The website is hosted at -

 ### Web API

-To use the web API, you can send a POST request to - https://object-detection-yolo.herokuapp.com/detect/api
+To use the web API, you can send a POST request to -

 #### Input
-You can send either of the following parameters -
+You can send either of the following parameters - <br>
 Parameter | Type                           | Description
 --------- | ------------------------------ | ---------------------------------------------------------------------------------
 image     | file                           | Image file that you want to detect.